 Monitoring Services With/Without a Subscription

 Blink is the only wifi security manufacturer we've encountered that does not offer a subscription service.
 For free Blink stores up to two hours of video clips where the camera detects activity to the cloud.
-Clips can be managed and deleted on the Blink app in order to free up space and keep you below the 2 hour cap.
+Clips can be managed and deleted on the Blink app in order to free up space and keep you below the 2-hour cap.
 This cap feels a bit low to us, especially considering that Blink sells a five camera pack.
 It doesn't seem unreasonable to think that five cameras could rack up more than two hours of video if you leave your home for a week's vacation.

 The Blink camera only captures a set amount of footage after it detects activity, and this clip length is set by the user.
 You can also set the 'retrigger time' or the amount of time the camera will stay idle before recording another clip.
-Setting a shorter clip length will save you storage space, but also means you may miss the the action you were trying to capture with your camera in the first place.
+Setting a shorter clip length will save you storage space, but also means you may miss the action you were trying to capture with your camera in the first place.
 We think it would be more efficient to simply capture video when the camera sees motion, and to stop recording when that motion ceases.

 The Blink does have a surprisingly good microphone.
 Conversations were almost always easily understandable, with the sound quality being just slightly inferior to that of the Nest Cam in our testing.
 It does not offer 2-way audio.

 The Blink produced far and away the worst looking video in our testing.
 It earned the worst score of 3 out of 10 in this metric, where all other scores fell between 5 and 8.
-Daytime video was noticeable pixelated, but still usable (you could easily identify a face if some paused and looked at the camera).
+Daytime video was noticeably pixelated, but still usable (you could easily identify a face if some paused and looked at the camera).
 Switching over to night vision is the where the quality really went downhill.
 This is the only camera we tested that does not use infrared night vision.
-Instead it turns on a bright LED when it sees motion at night.
-Apart from being very conspicuous this system produced very grainy video in our testing, making this the worst nighttime camera we tested.
+Instead, it turns on a bright LED when it sees motion at night.
+Apart from being very conspicuous, this system produced very grainy video in our testing, making this the worst nighttime camera we tested.